CornellCAC/SCTS_IntermediatePython/README.md

 Click on the Code button above the file browser, and then click "Download ZIP".
 Unzip the file to access its contents.

-## Running the notebook and participating in the exercises
+## Running the notebook

-There are a few different options for running the notebook and exercises, which are described below.
+There are a few different options for running the notebook, which are described below.
 Once you've loaded the notebook into a JupyterLab environment, you can run cells by clicking the Run icon (right-pointing triangle) or by examining the various Run options in the Run menu.

 ### 1. Run Jupyter locally